Nick Reeves Award

-Platform, a London-based innovative arts collective, selected for its long-standing commitment to using the arts to open up spaces for its long-standing commitment to using the arts to open up spaces for transformation, inspiration and change in ecological and social justice.
-More…
+Platform, a London-based innovative arts collective, was selected for its long-standing commitment to using the arts to open up spaces for transformation, inspiration and change in ecological and social justice.

 The 2012 Winner was Richard Long RA.
 The award recognised the full body of Long’s highly original work for its dialogues with the natural world, and the way it participates in the rhythms, distances and raw materials of that world.
 This award recognises the way he has successfully linked the often ephemeral aspects of his work with the language of the gallery, bringing meditative images, text works and powerfully elemental sculptures to wide audiences around the world.